 In 2015, the WSNA board of directors approved a name change from CEARP to A-CNE, which stands for Approver of Continuing Nursing Education, to better reflect the review process that WSNA uses to assure quality, evidence based educational activities for nursing.

 - All requested revisions must be received by the designated deadline.
-To allow sufficient time for a careful review of the application and to receive any additional material needed to comply with the criteria, the WSNA A-CNE Committee has set a time period of 45 days for the review and approval of all Faculty Directed and Independent Study applications.
-A 90-day time period is allowed for Provider Unit applications.
+To allow sufficient time for a careful review of the application and to receive any additional material needed to comply with the criteria, the WSNA A-CNE Committee has set a time period of 45 days for the review and approval of all activity applications (Provider-directed, provider-paced [faculty directed], Provider-directed, learner-paced [independent study], Learner-directed, learner-paced with qualified Nurse Planner oversight, and Blended activities.
+A 90-day time period is allowed for Provider Unit

 - Upon completion of the review, the application will be approved, given a conditional approval status or not approved.